Constellation-Labs/documentation-hub/validate/automated/nodectl-encryption.md

    WARNING  Disabling encryption is permanent.<br />
 <br />
   Profile specific non-global passphrases will
-  NOT be restored in your Node's configuration file.
+  NOT be restored in your node's configuration file.
   Each specific p12 configurations will be reset to None<br />
 <br />